crewjam/blog/_posts/2015-04-08-pktinfo-device-change.md

 Anybody have any idea what is going on here?
 Hit me up on twitter, [@crewjam](http://twitter.com/crewjam).

 {% gist a7c76f41ee35a82f668d baz.go %}

+# Update

+Here is a note I got from Nick B. about this post:

+> As an aside, I stumbled upon a post you made regarding IP_PKTINFO with an
+> example Go program.
+The blocking operation you encountered is due to a
+> change in the way the Linux kernel processes that flag.
+With IP_PKTINFO, the
+> kernel wil block in skb_recv_datagram.
+Without the flag, the kernel will
+> enter futex_wait_queue_me which I *think* gets interrupted (i.e., returns
+> EINTR) once the socket is closed.
+To troubleshoot it further and reproduce
+> the behavior, check the WCHAN status of each task in the Go process once you
+> encounter a point where your program appears hung.
+>
+> For example, if your program is the process ip-link-test:
+>
+>     cd /proc/$(pidof ip-link-test)
+>     find task -name wchan -exec cat {} \; -exec echo “ {}” \;
+>
+> You’ll see which syscall each task is in (if any) and the task making it.
+>
+> I think some user-space programs - top and htop maybe - can show the wchan
+> of a process as well.

+We've worked around this problem other ways, so I haven't tried this, but I'm sharing in case this is helpful to someone else encountering it.
+Thanks Nick!